ACMILabs/mini-vod/docs_enduser.md

 ### Restore settings.xml
 To restore the player to application default settings, delete the `settings.xml` file, then launch the player.
 Press `s` to display the stats, and click on the disk icon at the top left of the screen (and top right of the stats panel).
 This will create a new `settings.xml` file.
 Note: if the player has been customised for a particular exhibition or installation, this will reset to _Application_ defaults, not to the defaults for the installation.
 In this case, you will need to copy your settings.xml file from a backup, or recreate the settings.

-### Check version number of current build
+### Check version number
 While the application is running, press `s` show the stats.
-In the top-right hand corner of the screen you should see current build number e.g. `ACMI Video on Demand v 0.0.1.0`.
+In the top-right hand corner of the screen you should see current version number e.g. `ACMI Video on Demand v 0.0.1.0`.

 ### Change fonts
 To change fonts, copy the new TTF fonts to the `/fonts/` directory, and update the appropriate parts of the `settings.xml` file.
 Note that they must be in TTF format, not OTF.